 The current generation is a preacher and believer of power naps.
 These intermittent sleep sessions are known to work wonders.
 Some discussed merits of these small sleep sessions include:

 However, taking power naps cannot compensate for the actual 6-8-hour daily requirement of sleep by your body.
 Research has found that napping during the day might affect the circadian rhythm.

-The natural internal process that regulates our sleep and awake cycle is called the circadian rhythm.
+The natural internal process that regulates our sleep and wake cycle is called the circadian rhythm.
 Taking naps causes a disbalance in the rhythm.
-Try avoiding it all costs no matter how inviting a 20-minute shut eye seems.
+Try avoiding it all costs no matter how inviting a 20-minute shut-eye seems.

 3. The 28-hour concept